 - Geography: Anhua Dark Tea is produced in Anhua County and Xinhua County in Hunan Province, China.

 - History: In 1524, the expression ‘dark tea’, was used for the first time in print.
-It specifically designed dark tea from the Anhua region.
+It specifically meant dark tea from the Anhua region.

 - Tea type: As indicated in its name, Anhua Dark Tea belongs to the post-fermented dark tea type.